ibourn/CoinflipDapp/README.md

 # CoinflipDapp

  ## Theme
-  a betting dapp on ethereum.
+  a betting dapp on ethereum upgradeable and using an oracle.
   This dapp is for educational purpose so don't use it on the mainnet.

  ## The rules